Hiahwahnah/ShelfLeaf/README.md

 # ShelfLeaf
-Lightweight reading tracker for book lovers.
+A lightweight, no-login book tracker built for readers who want simple control over their personal library.

 ## Overview
-ShelfLeaf is a responsive web application that helps users search for books using the Open Library API and manage a personal library.
-Users can save books to their "My Library" list and assign them a reading status: *Want to Read*, *Reading*, or *Read*.
-It’s designed to be simple, accessible, and functional across desktop and mobile devices.
+ShelfLeaf is a clean, responsive web app that lets you search for books using the Open Library API and build your own personal library right in your browser.
+You can track what you're reading, mark what you’ve finished, and save books you want to check out later — all without creating an account.

-This project was built as a capstone for the Code:You Web Development program.
-It demonstrates core skills in HTML, CSS, JavaScript, and API integration.
+This project was created as a capstone for the Code:You Web Development program to demonstrate skills in HTML, CSS, JavaScript, API integration, and responsive design.

 ---

 ## Features

-✅ **Open Library API Integration**
+- Book Search with Open Library API
-Users can search real book data by title or keyword and view covers, authors, and results directly from the Open Library database.
+  Look up real books by title or keyword — complete with cover art and author info pulled directly from the Open Library database.

-✅ **Persistent Personal Library**
+- Your Personal Library (Saved Locally)
-Books can be added to a personal library stored in the browser via `localStorage`, with reading status saved across sessions.
+  Add books to your own library stored in your browser with `localStorage`.
+Everything stays saved between visits.

-✅ **Status Management Dropdown**
-Users can select a reading status for each saved book using a color-coded dropdown (Want to Read, Reading, Read), which updates in real time.

-✅ **Responsive Design**
+- Status Tracking with Color-Coded Dropdown
+  Mark each book as Want to Read, Reading, or Read — and switch statuses whenever you like.

+- More Info Pop-up
+  Click “More Info” to view a detailed description, subjects, and a link to the full Open Library page.

+- Duplicate Prevention
+  Each saved book uses a unique key, so you won’t accidentally save the same title twice.

+- Responsive Design
-The app adjusts layout and design for mobile and desktop using Flexbox, Grid, and media queries.
+  ShelfLeaf looks and works great on phones, tablets, and desktops thanks to mobile-first CSS with Flexbox, Grid, and media queries.

-✅ **Duplicate Prevention**
-Each book is uniquely tracked using its Open Library key, preventing accidental duplicates even for books with the same title/author.
+- Helpful Error Messages
+  Friendly guidance when searches return nothing, or something goes wrong.

 ---

 ## How to Run This Project

-1. Clone or download this repository to your machine.
+1. Clone or download this repository to your computer.
-2. Open the `index.html` file in any modern browser (Chrome, Firefox, Edge, etc.).
+2. Open `index.html` in any modern browser (Chrome, Firefox, Safari, Edge).
-3. No installation or server setup is required.
+3. That’s it.
+No setup or installation needed.

 ---

-## Technologies Used
+## Built With

 - HTML5
 - CSS3 (Flexbox + Grid)
 - JavaScript (ES6)
 - Open Library API
-- `localStorage` for persistence
+- `localStorage` for browser-based persistence

 ---

 ## Capstone Requirements Met

-- ✅ **Integrate an API (not weather):** Used Open Library API to search for and display book data.
+- API Integration (Open Library)
-- ✅ **Responsive Design:** Used Flexbox, Grid, and media queries for mobile and desktop layouts.
+- Responsive design using Flexbox, Grid, and media queries
-- ✅ **Persist data to internal API (`localStorage`):** User library and book status saved in localStorage.
-- ✅ **Analyze and display data from arrays/objects:** Rendered books and their status from localStorage arrays.
-- ✅ **Use a dynamic UI feature:** Status dropdown for each saved book updates its state in real time.
-- ✅ **Prevent duplicates using a unique key:** Used Open Library’s `book.key` to avoid saving duplicates.
+- Data persistence using `localStorage`
+- Dynamic UI updates using arrays/objects
+- Duplicate prevention with unique keys
+- Real-time dropdown status updates
-- ✅ **10+ Git commits using terminal:** Project changes tracked and pushed via terminal with descriptive messages.
+- 10 or more Git commits using terminal
-- ✅ **README with description and features:** Includes project overview, features used, and how to run the app.
+- Complete README with description, features, and instructions

 ---

-## Future Plans
+## Future Features

-- Add sorting/filtering for books by status or title
+- Sort and filter your library by title or reading status
-- Add genre tags and cover previews
+- Drag-and-drop reordering of saved books
+- Genre/tag support
-- Enable exporting/importing the user's library
+- Export/import personal library to file
-- Polish the visual design with theming and icons
+- Light/dark theme switch

 ---

 ## Author

 H. Richard Neal III
-*Code:You January 2025 Cohort*
+Code:You January 2025 Cohort